brainandforce/CliffordNumbers.jl/joss/paper.md

 `CliffordNumbers.jl` provides a high-performance implementation of commonly used operations in geometric algebras of up to 6 dimensions without relying on a linear algebra library.
-In common cases, the performance of this library allows for implementations of isometry composition or application with significantly greater speed
+In common cases, the performance of this library allows for implementations of isometry composition or application with significantly greater speed than a matrix-based implementation for those spaces.

 # Statement of need